solliancenet/microsoft-postgres-docs-project/labs/04_postgres_ai.md

 The `azure_ai` extension provides the ability to create vector embeddings from text.
 To create these embeddings requires a deployed `text-embedding-ada-002` (version 2) model within your Azure OpenAI service.
 In this task, you will use [Azure OpenAI Studio](https://oai.azure.com/) to create a model deployment that use can use.

-1. Navigate to your Azure OpenAI resource in the [Azure portal](https://portal.azure.com/).
+1. Navigate to your newly provisioned Azure OpenAI resource in the [Azure portal](https://portal.azure.com/).

 2. On the resource's **Overview** page, select the **Go to Azure OpenAI Studio** button.